Taxonomic Hierarchy

 Sightings Overview

-There have been 103 confirmed sightings of Heteropoda venatoria (Huntsman Spider), with the most recent sighting submitted on February 1, 2021 by Spider ID member jeanettebeeswy.
-The detailed statistics below may not utilize the complete dataset of 103 sightings because of certain Heteropoda venatoria sightings reporting incomplete data.
+There have been 108 confirmed sightings of Heteropoda venatoria (Huntsman Spider), with the most recent sighting submitted on January 30, 2025 by Spider ID member ridsard.
+The detailed statistics below may not utilize the complete dataset of 108 sightings because of certain Heteropoda venatoria sightings reporting incomplete data.

 Location and Range

-Heteropoda venatoria (Huntsman Spider) has been sighted in the following countries: Bahamas, Belize, Brazil, Denmark, Ecuador, Honduras, Hong Kong, India, Indonesia, Mexico, Peru, Puerto Rico, Thailand, United States, Venezuela.
+Heteropoda venatoria (Huntsman Spider) has been sighted in the following countries: Australia, Bahamas, Bangladesh, Belize, Brazil, Denmark, Ecuador, French Polynesia, Honduras, Indonesia, Mexico, Myanmar, Peru, Philippines, Puerto Rico, Thailand, United States, Venezuela.

-Heteropoda venatoria has also been sighted in the following states: California, Florida, Georgia, Hawaii, None, Ohio, Texas.
+Heteropoda venatoria has also been sighted in the following states: California, Florida, Georgia, Hawaii, Ohio, Texas.

 Seasonality